Urban and Regional Planning

 On the continental U.S., graduates are city and county planners, program analysts in federal agencies (e.g., Office of Ocean and Coastal Management and Office of Management and Budget), and planning consultants.
 Other graduates include a planner for a nonprofit housing corporation, a lawyer-planner, and a law professor.
 Overseas positions include planners with regional planning, housing redevelopment and environmental agencies, the United Nations, private development and consulting firms, as well as faculty in university programs.
 Several MURP graduates are pursuing doctoral degrees in planning, geography, political science, and economics, while others are seeking law degrees.

-The MURP degree is a two-year professional program that requires a minimum of 42 credit hours.
-It is designed to equip students to fill professional planning and policy analysis roles in public agencies, private firms, and community groups, particularly in Hawai'i, Asia, and the Pacific Basin.
-All students complete the core sequence (planning theory, planning methods, economic analysis for urban and regional planning, a 6-credit-hour practicum, and two of the following courses: PLAN 610, 620, 630, and 640).
-The remainder of the academic program, including a second methodology course, is individually designed with concentration in a specialized area of the student's own choosing (with the consent of his or her advisor), provided adequate academic resources are available in the department and at UH Manoa.
-Grades of B or better are required in PLAN 600, 601, 603, and 605, and an average of B or better must be earned in all courses counted toward the MURP degree.
+The MURP degree is a two-year professional program that requires a minimum of 48 credit hours.
+It is designed to equip students to fill professional planning and policy analysis roles in public agencies, private firms, and community groups, particu- larly in but not limited to Hawai'i, Asia, and the Pacific Basin.
+All students complete the core sequence (planning theory, plan-ing and methods, environmental planning, land use policies and programs, planning research methods, economic analysis for urban and regional planning, a 6-credit- hour practicum.
+The remainder of the academic program, including additional methods courses, is individually designed with concentration in a specialized area of the student's own choosing (with the con-sent of his or her advisor), provided adequate academic resources are available in the department and at UH Manoa.
+Grades of B or better are required in PLAN 600, 601, 603, 605, 620, 640, 650, and an overall average of B or better must be maintained toward the MURP degree.
 MURP students receiving a grade lower than a B will be allowed one additional opportunity to achieve a B or better in each core course.

-Both Plan A (thesis) and Plan B (non-thesis) programs are available.
-All students are required to pass a final, which includes a successful defense of the thesis on the selected area of concentration, and to meet the program standards for graduation.
+Both Plan A (thesis) and Plan B (capstone paper) programs are available.
+All students are required to pass a final, which includes a successful defense of the thesis or capstone paper on the selected area of concentration, and to meet the program standards for graduation.

 The doctoral program provides training in advanced research in urban and regional planning.
 Graduates are expected to pursue academic appointments at institutions of higher education and to achieve higher levels of professional practice in the public and private sectors.